emmanuel-battesti/place-bot/README.md

 - *display_lidar.py* shows a visualization of the lidar on a graph.
 You can see the noise added.
 - *example_disablers.py* shows an example of each *disabling zone*.
 - *example_touch_sensor.py* shows the use of touch sensors and actuators.
-- *example_keyboard.py* shows how to use the keyboard for developpement or debugging purpose.
+- *example_keyboard.py* shows how to use the keyboard for development or debugging purpose.
 The usable keyboard keys :
 	- up / down key : forward and backward
 	- left / right key : turn left / right
 	- l key : display (or not) the lidar sensor